luapower/winapi/winapi_binding.md

 All in all this is a real time saver and results in self-documenting code.

-Btw, use lowercase with underscores for virtual field names.
+Btw, use the lowercase-with-underscores naming convention for virtual field names.
 Use names like caption, x, y, w, h, pos, parent, etc. consistently throughout.

 ## How to use the OO system